adie9/browser-extensions-manager-ui-main/README.md

 ### Continued development

 Going forward, I want to write cleaner code.
-I plan on taking a shot at creating a full stack app, as I think it would be good to have that sort of experience under my belt.
-I also plan on using Tailwind CSS in future projects.
+I also plan on using Tailwind CSS in future projects, as well as learning how to use APIs and databases.